gingerhome/gingee/docs/ai-context/ai-context.md

     A secure-by-default model where applications must be explicitly granted privileges by an administrator to access sensitive modules like the filesystem (`fs`), database (`db`), or outbound HTTP client (`httpclient`).

 *   **Flexible Routing Engine**
-    GingerJS features a powerful routing engine with two modes.
+    Gingee features a powerful routing engine with two modes.
 For regular apps, use the zero-config **File-Based Routing**.
 For building RESTful APIs, create a `routes.json` manifest to enable **Manifest-Based Routing** with dynamic path parameters (e.g., `/users/:id`).

 *   **Multi-Database Abstraction Layer**
     Write your database logic once and deploy against multiple database systems.
-GingerJS supports PostgreSQL, MySQL/MariaDB, SQLite, MS SQL Server, and Oracle, automatically transpiling queries for the target database.
+Gingee supports PostgreSQL, MySQL/MariaDB, SQLite, MS SQL Server, and Oracle, automatically transpiling queries for the target database.

 *   **Modern JavaScript Support (ESM)**
     Use modern ES Module syntax (`import`/`from`) directly in your backend scripts.
-GingerJS uses on-the-fly transpilation to handle this automatically, with no build steps or complex `package.json` configuration required.
+Gingee uses on-the-fly transpilation to handle this automatically, with no build steps or complex `package.json` configuration required.

 *   **Application Lifecycle Management**
-    A privileged `platform` module allows for full lifecycle management, enabling the creation, packaging (`.gin`), installation, upgrading, backup, and rollback of applications, a powerful module accessible to designated `privileged apps` as configured in `ginger.json`.
-The default GingerJS Glade Admin Tool is one such privileged app.
+    A privileged `platform` module allows for full lifecycle management, enabling the creation, packaging (`.gin`), installation, upgrading, backup, and rollback of applications, a powerful module accessible to designated `privileged apps` as configured in `gingee.json`.
+The default Gingee Glade Admin Tool is one such privileged app.

 *   **App Store with Interactive Installation**
-    The `gingerjs-cli` provides commands to browse and install applications from any decentralized "GStore" - the GingerJS app store (a static server hosting a `gstore.json` manifest).
+    The `gingee-cli` provides commands to browse and install applications from any decentralized "GStore" - the Gingee app store (a static server hosting a `gstore.json` manifest).
 The installation process is fully interactive, reading a permissions manifest (`pmft.json`) and database requirements directly from the app package to guide the administrator through a secure, one-command setup.

 *   **SPA Hosting & Development Workflow**
     Effortlessly host Single Page Applications (React, Angular, Vue).
 The server is designed to handle client-side routing and supports a seamless "two-server" development workflow via proxying.